Accenture/mercury/guides/CHAPTER-5.md

 The unit test then makes an RPC call to the "hello.upload" with the emulated HTTP request event.

 The "hello.upload" is a Kotlin suspend function.
 It will be executed when the event arrives.
-After saving the test file, it will return a HTTP response object that the unit test can validate.
+After saving the test file, it will return an HTTP response object that the unit test can validate.

 In this fashion, you can create unit tests to test suspend functions in an event-driven manner.